noahbenson/cortex-annotate/config/README.md

 the keys are the names of the contours or boundaries that are to be drawn on each target (i.e., the names of the annotations).
 Each of these annotations' sections must either be a list or a mapping as well.
-If the section is a list, then it is equivalent to a mapping whose only key is `grid` and whose other keys take the default value.
+If the section is a list, then it is equivalent to a mapping whose only key is `grid` (whose value is the given list) and whose other keys take the default values.
 Otherwise, a given annotation section must be a mapping whose keys may include `grid`, `filter`, `plot_options`, and `fg_options`:
 * **`grid`** is the grid of figures that is to be displayed while annotating.
 If a single list (as opposed to a matrix) is provided, then it is assumed to be a row.
-Elements of the `grid` must either be figure names or `null`.
+Elements of the `grid` must either be figure names, as defined in the `figures` section (see below) or `null`.
 * **`filter`** is a code-snippet that must return either `True` or `False` depending on whether the annotation is enabled for the given `target`.
-By default, this is equivalent to `return True`.
+By default, this is equivalent to the string `return True`.
-* **`plot_options`** is a mapping of display options for the annotation when it is not the selected annotation.
+* **`plot_options`** is a mapping of display options for the annotation when it is not the currently selected annotation.
 The keys in this section may be any viable optional argument for the `matplotlib.pyplot.plot` function.
 See also the root-scope `plot_options` section, below.
 * **`fg_options`** is a mapping of display options, like `plot_options` that specifies the display options for the annotation when it is the selected annotation.
 Any key that does not appear here defaults to its value in either